FAQ

 Hurtful: Asked AI for a ‘brutal’ site review.
 Got one.
 It even attacked my character.
 Can’t help itself.
 Code following orders.
 Nature of the beast.

-• Do AI machines appreciate good manners?
+Does AI appreciate good manners?